 Also, by pulsing the veggie mixture a bit before stirring it into the beef, you’ll get a finer texture and the meatballs will be even more tender and juicy.
 If you don’t have one, they’ll still totally work.

 2. Freeze it!
-This is a dynamite freezer meal.
-You can put it into an 8×8″ pan or a 9×13″ pan (I prefer the larger pan), cover it with foil, and freeze uncooked.
+Paleo meatballs make a dynamite freezer meal.
+You can put them into an 8×8″ pan or a 9×13″ pan (I prefer the larger pan), cover it with foil, and freeze uncooked.
 When you’re ready to cook, you’ll want to add an additional 15-20 minutes to the cook time.